BracketSpace/Notification/readme.txt

 = Can I send to a custom recipient list based on my own plugin or theme logic? =

-Yes, use the `Custom` recipient class and include `filter-id:some-value`, then return your recipient list from the `notification/recipients/some-value` filter.
+Yes, just include `filter-id:some-value` in the `Recipient` value (using the `Email/Merge tag` type with the `Email` carrier), then return your recipient list from the `notification/recipients/some-value` filter.

 = Can I bundle the plugin with my plugin or theme? =